waynetee/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The following example is invalid:

-* `edit 1 t/near school ta/4rm td/near mrt` You cannot reset the tag list of a property, in this case to ["near school"], *and* modify the resetted tag list by adding a tag called "4rm" and removing a tag called "near mrt".
+`edit 1 t/near school ta/4rm td/near mrt` You cannot reset the tag list of a property, in this case to ["near school"], *and* modify the resetted tag list by adding a tag called "4rm" and removing a tag called "near mrt".
 The rationale is that this may be potentially confusing.

 </div>

 ### Locating properties by name: `find`

-Finds properties whose names contain any of the given keywords.
+Finds properties whose names contain any of the given keywords and whose tag list contain all of the specified tags.

 Format: `find KEYWORD [MORE_KEYWORDS] [t/TAG_TO_MATCH]...`